 Resources for Life After Cancer (RLAC) Program

-Our chaplains (spiritual counselors) are available to listen, help support family members, pray, contact community clergy or faith groups, or simply be a comforting companion and a spiritual presence.
+Our chaplains (spiritual counselors) are available to listen, help support family members, and pray.
+They can contact community clergy or faith groups, or simply be a comforting companion and a spiritual presence.
 Anyone can ask for spiritual support.
 You do not have to have a religious affiliation (connection to a religion).

 MSK’s interfaith chapel is located near Memorial Hospital’s main lobby.
 It’s open 24 hours a day.
-If you have an emergency, call 212-639-2000 and ask for the chaplain on call.
+If you have an emergency, call 212-639-2000.
+Ask for the chaplain on call.

 External support services

 American Cancer Society (ACS)

 Offers a variety of information and services, including Hope Lodge, a free place for patients and caregivers to stay during cancer treatment.